nodejs/node-gyp/README.md

    * `python` (`v2.7` recommended, `v3.x.x` is __*not*__ supported) (already installed on Mac OS X)
    * [Xcode](https://developer.apple.com/xcode/download/)
      * You also need to install the `Command Line Tools` via Xcode.
-You can find this under the menu `Xcode -> Preferences -> Downloads`
+You can find this under the menu `Xcode -> Preferences -> Locations`
      * This step will install `gcc` and the related toolchain containing `make`

 ### On Windows